vukbatanovic/STS.news.sr/README.md

 # STS.news.sr - The Serbian Semantic Textual Similarity News Corpus
 The Serbian STS News Corpus consists of 1192 pairs of sentences in Serbian gathered from news sources on the web.
 Each sentence pair was manually annotated with fine-grained semantic similarity scores on the 0-5 scale.
-The final scores were obtained by averaging the scores of five annotators.
+The final scores were obtained by averaging the individual scores of five annotators.

 ## Corpus creation
-The sentence pairs in this dataset were taken from the [Serbian Paraphrase Corpus](https://vukbatanovic.github.io/paraphrase.sr/) (*paraphrase.sr*).
+The sentence pairs in this dataset were taken from the [Serbian Paraphrase Corpus (*paraphrase.sr*)](https://vukbatanovic.github.io/paraphrase.sr/).
 Details on the construction of that corpus can be found on the *paraphrase.sr* repository and in the papers listed in its reference section.

 Typographical errors within the 1194 sentence pairs of the Serbian Paraphrase Corpus were manually corrected.